 2 By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God,

-Paul also admonishes you in 1 Thessalonians 5:
+Paul also admonishes you to test all things.

 20 Do not despise prophecies.